decaporg/decap-cms/website/content/docs/authentication-backends.md

       auth_type: implicit
       app_id: # The Key from your Bitbucket settings

+**Warning:** With implicit grant the authentication is valid for 1 hour only.
+After that the user has to login again, which can lead to data loss if the expiration orrurs during the edition of a content.

 ## Test Repo Backend
 You can use the `test-repo` backend to try out Netlify CMS without connecting to a Git repo.
 With this backend, you can write and publish content normally, but any changes will disapear when you reload the page.
 This backend powers the Netlify CMS [demo site](https://cms-demo.netlify.com/).